brandonsheppard/Theme-Starter-Kit/README.md

 ### Generate your theme

 We are now ready to generate our first theme.
-To do this we simply need to run the ntheme command:
+To do this we simply need to run the generate command:

 ```
 ntheme generate themeName
 ```

-**Note: You need to replace `themeName` with the name of your new theme.**
+**Note: You would replace `themeName` with the name of your new theme.**

 ### Set up git